 The name, email, and phone number of the faculty member assigned as your advisor will be contained in the welcome letter.
 Develop good communication with your advisor early in your program and maintain this communication throughout.
 Your advisor should the first person you contact for questions, or to discuss problems you are having.
-Please plan accordingly if you need to schedule a face---to---face appointment with your advisor.
+Please plan accordingly if you need to schedule a face-to-face appointment with your advisor.

-CIS Student Listservs
+WEIT Student Listservs

 Email is the official means of communication within UGA for all academic matters.
-Probably the most important communication link between all LDT faculty and students is email and the IDD---L listserv.
-Similarly, our Department of Career and Information Studies maintains a student listserv for all CIS graduate students.
+Probably the most important communication link between all LDT faculty and students is email and the program listserv.
+Similarly, our Workforce Education and Instructional Technology student organization maintains a student listserv for all WEIT graduate students.
 You will be subscribed to each of these important listservs shortly before your classes begin using the email address included in your graduate application.
-All important announcements are distributed to students in the department only using the CIS and IDD listservs and all students are required to remain subscribed to them while a student.
-You are responsible to check your email frequently.
+All important announcements are distributed to students in the department only using the listservs and all students are required to remain subscribed to them while a student.
+You are responsible for checking your email frequently.